mybasementcloud/R8x-export-import-api-scripts/README.md

 As of v00.60.00.045 the approach to shared scripts has changed to focus only on the current work in progress under devops.dev folder.

 Well functioning sets of scripts shall be packaged into releases that can be downloaded as a set for quick deployment and implementation.
-Future effort to create an installation and update solution, similar to other scripting solutions targetting Check Point Software Technologies will be analyzed, pending method of providing sustainable locations for such downloads.
+Future effort to create an installation and update solution, similar to other scripting solutions targeting Check Point Software Technologies will be analyzed, pending method of providing sustainable locations for such downloads.

 # Overview